Paycheck Protection Program Updates

 To check on the status of your existing application, please contact your banker or call us at 800.711.2265.

 As you start to think about qualifications for forgiveness of your Paycheck Protection Program loan, here are a few reminders and SBA FAQ's that may be helpful.
-While you can review the forgiveness application from the SBA, we are following the SBA's ongoing guidance and will contact you directly when it's time to apply.
+While you can review the Paycheck Protection Program Forgiveness Application Form 3508, the Paycheck Protection Program Loan Forgiveness Form 3508s and the EZ Loan Forgiveness application, we are following the SBA's ongoing guidance and will contact you directly when it's time to apply.

 In addition, the Paycheck Protection Program Flexibility Act has been signed into law, which results in several important changes to your loan, including the following: